nikitavoloboev/data/work/finding-work/finding-work.md

 - [TripleByte](https://triplebyte.com/) - Do quiz & interview and skip first stages in applying for companies.
 - [Twitter list of programming jobs](https://twitter.com/nikitavoloboev/lists/list3)
 - [The Career Advice I Wish I Had](https://welearncode.com/career-advice/)
+- [Otta](https://otta.co/) - Discover the most relevant roles for you at all of London's best startups.